 where $\mathbf{X}$ is a vector of observed covariates realized at or prior to enrollment.
 Together with a common support condition---the propensity score $p(\mathbf{X})\equiv\Pr(D=1|\mathbf{X})$ is less than one (almost) everywhere on the support of $\mathbf{X}$---CIA implies the identification of the treatment effect on the treated (TOT) parameter via propensity score matching:

 In our study, the ``treatment'' (enrollment) is allowed to occur over a period of two years, a complication that necessitates a \emph{dynamic} variant of the framework above.
 An important consideration in the dynamic setting is the treatment effect parameter of interest.
-Several earlier studies (\citealp{Sianesi2004}; \citealp{FredrikssonJohansson2008}; \citealp{Biwen_etal2014}) rely on the dynamic counterpart of the conditional independence assumption and use an estimand similar to that in equation (\ref{eq:static_identification}) to identify the treatment effect of enrolling in one period versus not enrolling in that period but possibly later in the two-year window (the ``treatment-now-versus-later'' effect).
+Several earlier studies (\citealp{Sianesi2004}; \citealp{FredrikssonJohansson2008}; \citealp{Biewen_etal2014}) rely on the dynamic counterpart of the conditional independence assumption and use an estimand similar to that in equation (\ref{eq:static_identification}) to identify the treatment effect of enrolling in one period versus not enrolling in that period but possibly later (the ``treatment-now-versus-later'' effect).
 This is different from the dynamic version of the TOT parameter we are interested in, which is the effect of enrolling versus not enrolling in the two-year window (the ``treatment-versus-no-treatment'' effect).
-As \citet{McCalletal2016_Handbook} point out, the ``treatment-versus-no-treatment'' parameter may be more useful than the ``treatment-now-versus-later'' parameter, as the former can be more easily incorporated into a cost-benefit analysis.\footnote{The ``treatment-now-versus-later'' effect may be the more relevant parameter such as in the analysis of the earnings impact of job displacement (\citealp{Krolikowski2018}).}
+This treatment-versus-no-treatment parameter gets us closer to the effect of enrolling versus not enrolling within the two-year window or thereafter, which, as \citet{McCalletal2016_Handbook} point out, can be more easily incorporated into a cost-benefit analysis than the treatment-now-versus-later parameter.\footnote{The ``treatment-now-versus-later'' effect may be the more relevant parameter in other contexts such as the earnings impact of job displacement (\citealp{Krolikowski2018}).}